anwarmamat/cmsc330_summer17_public/projects/p1/README.md

 Pair Project
 ------------
 This is a pair project.
 You may work on this with another student from CMSC330.
 Be sure you include both your name and your partner's name in the solution that you submit.
+Each student has to submit.
+During the entire semester, you are allowed to pair with the same student again for other projects.

 Introduction
 ------------